Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 Here, we can see a lot of zero-efficiency/zero-velocity generations, where the fitness of the fittest member of the population did not change from the previous generation, specifically after about the 1000th generation.
 This shows us in another way that the algorithm is converging on a solution.

-In fact, we could this metric to improve our end condition function, i.e. stop the algorithm when the efficiency drops below a certain threshold, rather than blindly after a certain number generations or a particular fitness score.
+In fact, we could use this metric to improve our end condition function, i.e. stop the algorithm when the efficiency drops below a certain threshold, rather than blindly after a certain number generations or a particular fitness score.
 We can also use efficiency to compare the performance of different configurations.

 That said, convergence on a solution doesn't always mean that the solution is the best solution to be found, just that it's the best so far.
 We should be careful not to prematurely stop the algorithm.
 For example, at around generation 4500, we see another significant spike in efficiency even after many hundreds of generations with little-or-no improvement.